FrancesCoronel/personal-website-v3/_services/speaking.md

 comments: false
 ---

+## I've had the opportunity to speak at {{ site.speaking | size }} events so far, with plans to speak more in the future!

 <div class="grid__wrapper">
     {% assign sorted_speaking = (site.speaking | sort: 'date') | reverse %}
     {% for post in sorted_speaking %}